“To know the Way,The TAO of Pooh – 1982: Benjamin Hoff

 The English version is out

 Because Dutch is a difficult language I translated the book to English.
-It is available at Amazon.
+It is available at Amazon and a lot of other online bookshops.
+The current edition is the second revised and enlarged edition.

 The materialistic Newtonian model of the world is an excellent and extremely powerful tool.
 However, when it is the only tool that we allow ourselves in our search to understand the universe, it will become a confusing stumbling block.
 If you choose a hammer as your only tool, everything you encounter will start to look like a nail.
 In a lot of articles and books popularizing physics by ‘hammering’ physicists and other physics writers it seems obvious that Newton’s objective material reality is still unrefuted in their way of thinking, and often precisely when it concerns quantum physics.
 This leads to literally incomprehensible statements, like particles being simultaneously waves and traveling physically every possible path.